DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: The Proposed Method

 \subsection{Cross-scale Selection Gate (CSG)}

 In multi-scale object detectors, feature integration module merges multi-level feature maps $\{C'_2, C'_3, C'_4, C'_5\}$ via lateral connections, in order to obtain a feature pyramid $\{P'_2, P'_3, P'_4, P'_5\}$ with rich semantics at all levels.
 As shown in Fig 1(b), the full connection in FC-FPN can be seen as the universal set of the lateral connections.
-This case seems to fully integrate features, but there exist large redundancy.
-As a result, this case brings in lots of noises and extra computations, which may harm the final performance.
-On the other hand, the conventional FPN (seen in Fig2 (a)) is the subset of FC-FPN.
+This case seems to fully integrate features, but there exists large redundancy.
+On the other hand, the conventional FPN (seen in Fig 2(a)) is the subset of FC-FPN.
 It only connects the features at the same level from bottom-up pyramid to top-down pyramid in lateral direction.
-In the vertical direction, FPN only connects features at adjacent levels in a top-down pathway.
-This architecture is fixed and is not the optimal case, when it is fed with different samples.
+Both of them are fixed, when fed with different samples.